chillibits/particulate-matter-app/README.md

 - [android-gif-drawable](https://github.com/koral--/android-gif-drawable) by Karol Wrótniak
 - [FilePicker](https://github.com/TutorialsAndroid/FilePicker) by Akshay Sunil Masram

-Thanks to all contributors and translators!
+Thank you to all contributors and translators!

 © ChilliBits 2017-2020 (Designed and developed by Marc Auberer)